misterlex223/wp-environment/README.md

 - Modifying the Dockerfile to include additional tools
 - Updating docker-compose.yml to add services
-- Adjusting environment variables in wordpress.env
+- Adjusting environment variables in .env
 - Configuring Xdebug settings in xdebug.ini